qbicsoftware-archive/qbic-singularity-r-base/README.rst

-QBiC Singularity R v3.2.2
+QBiC Singularity R base
 ====================

-This is a containerized version of `R v3.2.2` running on an ``Ubuntu 16.04``.
+This is a containerized version of `R` running on an based on the official Docker .
 Find a list of packages in `rpackages.txt`.

 .. contents:: Table of Contents
    :depth: 3